athomasq/athomasq.github.io/categories/investing/why-me.md

 ### Ways I Can Help

 My secret sauce is that I spent a decade as the founder of a successful tech startup; but before that I spent another decade as a professional investor at a large hedge fund.
-I think this combination is pretty unique, and it helps me help you more effectively.
+I think this combination is pretty unique, and it lets me help you more effectively.

 #### 🌎 Strategy